 Doctors recognize a throat infection by viewing the throat.
 However, because viral infections and bacterial infections often cause the same appearance in the throat, it is difficult for doctors to know whether the cause is a viral or bacterial infection just by looking at the throat.
 However, people with a runny nose and cough are more likely to have a viral infection.

 Analgesics given by mouth, such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs), often help reduce pain in people with a throat infection.
 Gargling with warm salt water has often been recommended but has not been shown to help.
-Some doctors also give a single dose of a corticosteroid, dexamethasone, which may shorten the duration of symptoms.
+Some doctors also give a single dose of a corticosteroid, dexamethasone, particularly if symptoms are severe; dexamethasone may shorten the duration of symptoms.
 It may also help lessen airway blockage caused by mononucleosis.